 There’s no doubt that over the last decade we’ve started seeing a major shift in the automobile industry.
 Electric cars have really hit their stride and as the technology continues to evolve, more and more people are seeing the perks of having an electric vehicle parked in their garage.
-With every year that goes by they become more efficient, at times outperforming their fossil fuel counterparts, and as the infrastructure of New Zealand becomes increasingly more accommodating, an electric future makes sense.
-With government incentives just around the corner for electric car owners, you may be considering making your next car purchase one that includes this incredible technology.
+With every year that goes by they become more efficient, at times outperforming their fossil fuel counterparts, and with the New Zealand Government now actively incentivising with the Clean Car Discount for purchase of low emission EVs and PHEVs, an electric future makes sense.

 The Mitsubishi Outlander is a tried and tested SUV that has become a part of many kiwis daily lives, whether as a work vehicle or to go on family adventures in.
 With the introduction of the PHEV model of this proven SUV, Mitsubishi have added the quiet, dynamic performance, incredible economy and low emissions of a PHEV to the Outlander.
 All this while never compromising on all the features that made the Outlander the powerhouse it’s known to be.
 It still has all its AWD stability and handling, advanced safety features while now including the environmental benefits of a technically advanced electric drive train.

 The Outlander PHEV switches seamlessly between drive modes, its 2.4L engine working alongside its electric motors to garner 1.9L/100km, while switching the vehicle completely to electric can get you an EV range of up to 55km.

 Read more: See all the impressive specs of the Mitsubishi Outlander PHEV